rs/rest-layer/README.md

 REST Layer doesn't provide any kind of support for authentication.
 Identifying the user is out of the scope of a REST API, it should be performed by an oAuth server.
 The oAuth endpoints could be either hosted on the same code base as your API or live in a different app.
 The recommended way to integrate oAuth or any other kind of authentication with REST Layer is through a signed token like [JWT](https://jwt.io).

-In this schema, the authentication service indentify the user and store data relevant to the user's identification in a JWT token.
+In this schema, the authentication service identify the user and store data relevant to the user's identification in a JWT token.
 This token is sent to the API client as a [bearer token](https://tools.ietf.org/html/rfc6750), thru for instance the `access-token` query-string parameter or the `Authorization` HTTP header.
 A http middleware then decode and verify this token and extract user info from it, and stores it into the context.
 In REST layer, user info is now accessible from your [resource hooks](#hooks) so you can change the query lookup or ensure mutated objects are owned by the user in order to handle the authorization part.

 See the [JWT auth example](https://github.com/rs/rest-layer/blob/master/examples/auth-jwt/main.go) for more info.